Turku Central Station: History

 Already at the start of the railway construction, the Turku railway yard became a border to the traffic northwards from the city.
 The Raunistula suburban area had formed to the north of the railway in the municipality of Maaria, with highway connections to Pori and Tampere.
 Already in the early 20th century there were plans to replace the highway level crossings with a bridge, but because of the soft soil the bridge, which required difficult planning and construction work, was only built in the eastern end of the railway yard in 1931.

-After World War II, there were plans to extend the railway southwards from Turku to the Parainen limestone mines, but nothing ever became of them.
+After World War II, there were plans to extend the railway southwards from Turku to the Pargas limestone mines, but nothing ever became of them.

 The historic centre of the city of Turku was located on the southern side of the Aura River around the Turku Cathedral.
 After the Great Fire of Turku in 1827 the city was expanded, and as ships grew in size the harbour piers were moved to the current Linnansatama area.
 Building the railway station on the northern edge of the city was a solution suitable for the Toijala track, although the station was located far away from the old city centre.
 As time passed, the commercial centre of Turku shifted to the northern side of the river.
 As tram traffic in Turku started in 1908, the circular line connected the Turku Cathedral, the Market Square and the railway station with each other, and this connection remained all the way until trams in Turku were discontinued in 1972.

 For a long time, Turku was an important traffic hub for commuter traffic, as trains went from the Turku Central Station towards Paimio, Loimaa, Naantali and Uusikaupunki.
 Commuter train traffic to Naantali was discontinued in 1972 and to Paimio in 1979; ship train connections to Naantali remained in operation from 1970 to 1984 and from 1989 to 1990.
 The Dm9 trains used in Turku commuter traffic, nicknamed "Carrots", were discontinued in the early 1990s.
 Commuter train traffic to Loimaa continued with locomotive-driven trains until 1990 and to Uusikaupunki until the end of the year 1992.